-- Co-founder of America Coming Together (ACT) – the Shadow Party’s labor wing and its get-out-the-vote machine
+* Co-founder of America Coming Together (ACT) – the Shadow Party’s labor wing and its get-out-the-vote machine

-- Helped pioneer the New Labor movement, which seeks to organize government workers – the fastest-growing and most politically leftwing sector of the US workforce
+* Helped pioneer the New Labor movement, which seeks to organize government workers – the fastest-growing and most politically leftwing sector of the US workforce

-- Former Political Director of the AFL-CIO
+* Former Political Director of the AFL-CIO

-Rosenthal volunteered for George McGovern’s failed bid for the White House in 1972, and has worked in various capacities on every Democratic presidential campaign since then—as well as numerous local, state, and congressional races.
+Rosenthal volunteered for George McGovern’s failed bid for the White House in 1972, and has worked in various capacities on numerous Democratic presidential campaign since then—as well as many local, state, and congressional races.
 During one of those campaigns, Rosenthal met his future mentor, Morton Bahr, who served as president of the Communications Workers of America (CWA) from 1985-2005.
 Rosenthal himself worked for CWA from 1981-92 — first as a political director, then as director of public affairs, and ultimately as Bahr’s administrative assistant.

 Rosenthal joined the Bill Clinton presidential campaign in 1991; he was appointed deputy political director of the Democratic National Committee in March 1992; and from January 1993 to December 1995 he served as associate deputy secretary of the U.S. Labor Department, advising then-Labor Secretary Robert Reich on union-related matters.
-Rosenthal left the White House at the end of 1995 to take a job as the AFL-CIO‘s political director—a position he would hold for seven years.
+Rosenthal left the White House at the end of 1995 to take a job as the AFL-CIO‘s political director—a position he would hold for the next seven years.

 At the AFL-CIO, Rosenthal made his name by organizing and running grassroots get-out-the-vote campaigns in 1996, 1998, 2000, and 2002.
 His high profile made him a contender in the massive power struggle that was taking shape within the AFL-CIO at that time.
-With Sweeney nearing retirement age, Rosenthal, AFSCME president Gerald McEntee, and SEIU president Andrew Stern all jockeyed to position themselves as his successor atop the AFL-CIO.
-However, rising tensions between Sweeney and Rosenthal resulted in Rosenthal’s resignation from the AFL-CIO in November 2002, and Sweeney ultimately stayed on as the Federation’s president until 2009.
+With Sweeney nearing retirement age, Rosenthal, AFSCME president Gerald McEntee, and SEIU president Andrew Stern all jockeyed to position themselves as Sweeney’s successor atop the AFL-CIO.
+But rising tensions between Sweeney and Rosenthal resulted in Rosenthal’s resignation from the AFL-CIO in November 2002, and Sweeney ultimately stayed on as the Federation’s president until 2009.

-In 2005 Rosenthal co-founded two new entities: (a) The Organizing Group (TOG), a political consulting firm to help labor unions and progressive organizations identify potential Democratic voters; and (b) the Atlas Project, which provided TOG clients with “customized, in-depth strategic roadmaps to victory in … battleground states.”
+In 2005 Rosenthal co-founded two new entities: (a) The Organizing Group (TOG), a political consulting firm to help labor unions and progressive organizations identify potential Democratic voters, and (b) the Atlas Project, which provided TOG clients with “customized, in-depth strategic roadmaps to victory in … battleground states.”

-When Democrats won control of both chambers of Congress in the 2006 midterm elections, Rosenthal was elated that “the tyranny imposed by years of GOP control has ended,” though he warned that “reining in the rogue [i.e., moderate] Democrats” would now be a vital priority.
-Toward that end, he helped establish Working For Us and a related nonprofit component called They Work For Us, both of which aimed to: (a) hold Democrats “electorally accountable on economic and community security issues,” and (b) help elect “lawmakers who support a progressive political agenda”—so as to prevent moderates from gaining too much influence over the party.
+After Democrats won control of both chambers of Congress in the 2006 midterm elections, Rosenthal was elated that “the tyranny imposed by years of GOP control has ended,” though he warned that “reining in the rogue [i.e., moderate] Democrats” would now be a vital priority.
+Toward that end, Rosenthal helped establish Working For Us and a related nonprofit component called They Work For Us, both of which aimed to: (a) hold Democrats “electorally accountable on economic and community security issues,” and (b) help elect “lawmakers who support a progressive political agenda”—so as to prevent moderates from gaining too much influence over the party.
 As Rosenthal put it, these entities “will be on the hunt for Democrats who undermine progressive economic values and oppose the House Democratic Leadership’s attempt to move America forward.”
 The “agenda that all REAL Democrats must support” (emphasis in original), said Rosenthal, included “promoting a living wage for all workers,” “improving access to health care” by means of government mandates rather than free-market principles, and “defending workers’ rights to organize.”